microsoft/promptflow/examples/flows/evaluation/eval-multi-turn-metrics/README.md

-# Evaluation flow for single turn:
+# Evaluation multi turn metrics:

 This evaluation flow will evaluate the Q&A systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality of the responses.
 Utilizing GPT and GPT embedding model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.

 ## What you will learn

 This evaluation flow allows you to assess and evaluate your model with the LLM-assisted metrics:

 * grounding: Measures whether the answer follows logically from the information contained in the context based on provided answer and context.